 For any system to exist across multiple agencies and departments, data integration must be seamless.
 Information must flow between systems (via CSV exchange files, API calls, SQL queries to database servers, etc), and merge together effectively.
 Relying only on SSN and birthdate, for example, to identify which records refer to the same person often yields inaccurate results.

-The CAS (Coordinated Access System) enters this data landscape as an organizing and streamlining force.
+The Open Path CAS enters this data landscape as an organizing and streamlining force.

 As in many communities, opportunities for affordable permanent housing in Boston are in short supply.
 When a vacancy arises, Coordinated Access needs to ensure the most needful person eligible, regardless of which service agency has been in recent contact, is offered a chance to accept it.
 Eligibility rules around specific opportunities can be complex, as programs, vouchers, and funding sources are often targeted at discrete populations.
 A system-suggested housing match must meet those restriction criteria while reflecting the ethos of Boston's mission to prioritize the most vulnerable and be predictably successful.